oxygen28/oxygen28.github.io/content/posts/WWCTF 2025/index.md

 ![](https://i.imgur.com/mKJg7YQ.png)

-Learned a lot form this challenge especially the dumping of shellcode part.
+Learned a lot from this challenge especially the dumping of shellcode part.